yeop-sang/geniblocks_korean/readme.md

 browserify to build `app.js` into the global object `GeniBlocks`.

 This project aims to be a lightweight library for consumption by other applications.
-It's built products are therefore simply `dist/app.js` and `dist/app.css`, and we do not bundle up React or biologica.js with the product.
+Its built products are therefore simply `dist/app.js` and `dist/app.css`, and we do not bundle up React or Biologica.js with the product.

 Demos and tests are created in `/examples`, and are built into `/public`, along with duplicates of the built scripts, css, and the vendor libraries (React and